Barnes & Noble Nook 1st Edition

 The Nook 1st Edition (styled "nook") is the first generation of the Nook e-book reader developed by American book retailer Barnes & Noble, based on the Android platform.
 The device was announced in the United States in October 2009 and was released the next month.
 The Nook includes Wi-Fi and AT&T 3G wireless connectivity, a six-inch E Ink display, and a separate, smaller color touchscreen that serves as the primary input device.
 In June 2010 Barnes & Noble announced a Wi-Fi-only model of the Nook.
 On June 5, 2018 Barnes and Noble announced support for logging in to BN.com and adding new content to the device will end on June 29, 2018.
-The second-generation Nook, the Nook Simple Touch, was announced May 25, 2011 with a June 10 release date.
+The second-generation Nook, the Nook Simple Touch, was announced on May 25, 2011 with a June 10 release date.

 History

 3G + Wi-Fi version

 This version made its debut on November 22, 2009, at a retail price of $259 and comes with built-in 3G + Wi-Fi connectivity for free access to the Barnes and Noble online store.
 The price was reduced to $199 on June 21, 2010, upon the release of the new Nook Wi-Fi.
 The final price drop was made on May 25, 2011, to a closeout price of $169 at the same time of the announcement of the new Nook, named the Nook Simple Touch.